Psychological Healing

 The term derives from medieval physiology and refers to one of the four conditions of body and mind: sanguine (i.e., cheerful), phlegmatic (i.e., apathetic or sluggish), choleric (i.e., irritable or quick-tempered), and melancholic (i.e., gloomy or depressed).

-We might wonder, though, what the concept of “born with” actually means.
+Once we understand the nature of the unconscious, we might wonder, then, what the concept of “born with” actually means.
 Many persons assume it means a biological predisposition, something “hard wired” into brain chemistry and functioning.
 But it could just as well mean that the infant has been infected, so to speak, with the unconscious conflicts of the parents, beginning with the entire process of conception and continuing on through uterine development.

 For example, I know of a case where the mother, in her second marriage (after a divorce) and in her late thirties, was literally desperate to get pregnant by her new husband.
 She spent thousands and thousands of dollars over a period of several years not only on medical fertility treatments but also on New-Age “therapies,” and she became almost hysterical in her attempts to conceive.
 And then, when she finally did conceive, her entire pregnancy was overshadowed by her intense worry that she might have a miscarriage.
 So is it any wonder that her baby was born choleric?
 Is it any wonder that the baby came into this world frustrated and bitter that she wasn’t conceived in an atmosphere of love, that she wasn’t conceived under the protection of faith and the Sacraments, and that she was conceived in absolute, naked desperation—desperation not for her as a person, but for a baby, any baby, at any cost?

-Consequently, I find the concept of temperament, and its focus on descriptive imagery, to be of little use clinically.
+Consequently, I find the concept of temperament, and its focus on the descriptive imagery of surface behaviors, to be of little use clinically.
 To facilitate psychological and spiritual healing, it is far more useful to understand and heal the unconscious defense mechanisms that motivate a person’s behavior.

 As for “getting along better” with others, the concept of temperament is spiritually irrelevant.
 There is only one way to treat others: with love.
 Regardless of how others treat you, and regardless of whether they may be gloomy or sluggish or angry, you, as a Christian, must persevere in patience, compassion, forbearance, mercy and forgiveness.
 Love is love; it’s the same everywhere and every place, now and forever.